Future Earth Coasts

 Future Earth Coasts is committed to building a network to connect global knowledge covering all aspects of coastal zones of the World to intensify the impact of research and find new ways to accelerate sustainable development.
 Future Earth Coasts promotes the active collaboration between nations, disciplines, programmes, researchers and stakeholders to ensure knowledge is generated in partnership with society and users of science.
 Activities are rooted in the Future Earth principles of co-design and co-production of knowledge involving a broad cross-section of stakeholders and consensus-building on pathways for transformation to more sustainable futures.
 CACCON facilitates transdisciplinary research agendas with co-design and co-production of knowledge through local and regional stakeholders, in pursuit of strategies for enhanced present and future well-being of Arctic coastal communities.
 Through catalysing local and regional knowledge co-production and dissemination capacity, CACCON contributes to the global coastal sustainability mission of Future Earth Coasts.

-The map shows the current distribution of existing REPs and the Scientific Steering Committee, the distribution of which is to ensure global representation and capture of global science.
+The map shows the current distribution of existing REPs, the distributed IPO and the members of the Executive Committee, the distribution of which is to ensure global representation and capture of global science.